 - For most programs, applicants must submit proof of completion of 12th grade education or the equivalent prior to admission, and must hold at least a high school diploma, official transcript, GED certificate or equivalent. - The applicant must verbally demonstrate that he/she has reasonable expectations of how the program would benefit him/her in terms of skill acquisition, academic gains or job marketability - The student must successfully pass the entrance exam if applicable. - Direct transfer credit may be established through evaluation of official academic transcripts. - Must meet the program specific requirements.
-Please refer to the student handbook for more information. - Applicants must submit a Signed Health Report from a physician stating you can participate in the program without any limitations.
-Currently, this definition does not apply to all programs - please check with Admissions Office for specifics.
+Please refer to the student handbook for more information. - Applicants must submit a Medical Examination Form (available at the Admissions Office) from a physician stating you can participate in the program without any limitations.
+Currently, this definition does not apply to all programs please check with Admissions Office for specifics.